amoh-godwin/Articulae/mds/educative/layouts/stackLayout.md

 ## Basic use

 With items that are not placed in any layout, the last last to be written will be shown on top.
-But with `StackLayout`, by default the item that will be shown on top is the one that is written first inside the `StackLayout`.
-StackLayout also offers you the opportunity to choose which item is shown through indexing.
-Without the StackLayout, you would have had to give each of the items an `id` and then toggle their visibility using later on.
-You can set which item is shown by setting the `currrentIndex` property Take a look at line 13 of the code below you can see that we have set the currentIndex to 2, which is the third Rectangle in the StackLayout.
+But with `StackLayout`, by default the item that will be shown on top is the one that is written first inside the `StackLayout`. `StackLayout` also offers you the opportunity to choose which item is shown through indexing.
+Without the `StackLayout`, you would have had to give each of the items an `id` and then toggle their visibility using later on.
+You can set which item is shown by setting the `currrentIndex` property Take a look at **line 13** of the code below you can see that we have set the `currentIndex` to `2`, which is the third `Rectangle` in the `StackLayout`.
 If you set the `currentIndex` to any index out of range nothing will not be drawn.

 ```qml
 import QtQuick